 Scholarly Commons Citation

 Wolfman, Brian, "Preventing the Subversion of Devlin v.
 Scardelletti" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1075.
+1075.